diwic/dbus-rs/README.md

 for _ in tree.run(&c, c.iter(1000)) {}
 ```

-You can try a similar example by running:
+You can try a similar example (which has more comments) by running:

     cargo run --example server